cqchisholm/Shared-Projects/README.md

 # Shared-Projects
-Projects worked on from Dataquest courses
+Projects worked on from Dataquest courses.